Greenwood Village, Colorado Counseling Internship Position

 The current position ideally includes your availability for:

-- Two evenings a week until 8 PM
+- One, ideally two evenings a week until 8 PM Mountain time

 - Additional hours for note completion, client engagement and communication, consultation, and session preparation